 The Undergraduate Research Award (URA) provides an opportunity for sophomore and junior anthropology majors to receive funding for an anthropological research project.
-Students apply for the award in the spring and usually carry out their research project the following summer.
+Students apply for the award in the spring and usually carry out their research project that summer.
 Students who plan to complete the senior thesis option are especially encouraged to apply.

 Awards are competitive, and the maximum amount of funding that can be granted to each student depends on several factors, including the number of eligible applicants.
 The average award is usually between $400 and $800.
 Students may be granted a partial award if their entire funding request cannot be fulfilled.

 In most instances, to fully support their research project, a student will need to secure funding from multiple sources.
 Start researching possible funding sources and their respective application requirements and deadlines as early as possible.
 CURF and the Penn Museum are good places to start.

 1. Students who accept URA funding must present their research at Anthrofest the following academic year.

 2. Students must submit a completed application form by the deadline to the undergraduate coordinator.